brian-kissmer/brian-kissmer.github.io/syllabus.md

 ### Programming Projects (50%)

 Hands-on experience is essential to mastering computational biology.
-Thus, a key focus of this course will be regular programming projects, 6 total.
+Thus, a key focus of this course will be regular programming projects, 5-7 total.
 This will involve applying coding skills we have covered to problems in the biological sciences.
-Each project will culminate in:
+Each project will culminate in some or all of the following:
-1. Annotated computer code or
+1. Annotated computer code
-2. A write-up/interpretation along with embedded computer code and visualizations or
+2. A write-up/interpretation along with embedded computer code and visualizations
 3. A group presentation on a method and its results.

 ### Midterm Exam (18%) and Final Exam (22%)